sapporo-wes/yevis-cli/README.md

 Finished pull-request
 ```

-The workflow will be submitted as a pull request and checked by the administrator.
+Workflows are submitted as Pull Requests and checked by the administrator.

 ## Usage